rackerlabs/technical-blog/_posts/2014-06-23-from-bare-metal-to-rackspace-cloud.md

     neutron net-create provider-network-210 --provider:physical_network=ph-eth3 --provider:network_type=vlan --provider:segmentation_id=210 --router:external=True --shared

     neutron subnet-create provider-network-210 10.0.210.0/24 --name provider-subnet-210 --no-gateway --host-route destination=0.0.0.0/0,nexthop=10.0.210.1 --allocation-pool start=10.0.210.100,end=10.0.210.254 --dns-nameservers list=true 8.8.8.8 8.8.4.4

 What's Next
 -----------

 At this point, Rackspace Private Cloud powered by OpenStack Havana should be running on your bare metal servers.
 You have uploaded several Glance images and created two Neutron Provider Networks to attach OpenStack Instances to.

-This concludes the first of many posts in the RPC Insights series.
-Join us on June 24 for a webinar on [Spinning Up Your First Instance on RPC](https://cc.readytalk.com/cc/s/registrations/new?cid=ebv9dzujw4cg).
+This concludes the first of several posts in the [RPC Insights series](http://www.rackspace.com/blog/welcome-to-rpc-insights/).

+Join us on June 24, 2014 at 10:00 AM CDT for a live webinar on [Spinning Up Your First Instance on RPC](https://cc.readytalk.com/cc/s/registrations/new?cid=ebv9dzujw4cg).